jpetuchovas/project-configs/python/README.md

 ## Code quality tools used

-The following tools are used to check code quality:
+The following tools are used to ensure code quality:

 - isort,
 - Black,